Cray-HPE/docs-csm/303-NCN-METADATA-USB-SERIAL.md

 # NCN Metadata over USB-Serial Cable

-In the event that network plumbing is lacking, down, or unconfiguraed for procuring devices then it is recommended to use the Serial/COM ports on the spine and leaf switches.
+In the event that network plumbing is lacking, down, or unconfigured for procuring devices then it is recommended to use the Serial/COM ports on the spine and leaf switches.

 This guide will instruct the user on procuring MAC addresses for the NCNs metadata files with the serial console.

-Milaeage may vary, as some obstacles such as BAUDRATE and `terminal` usage vary per manufacturer.
+Mileage may vary, as some obstacles such as BAUDRATE and `terminal` usage vary per manufacturer.

 ### Common Manufacturers
 (click any for links to support/document portals)